 Mobility Van Considerations for Parents

-A wheelchair van represents an important investment in your future ability to travel with more independence- that's why everyone who is considering buying a mobility van should carefully consider their current needs and mobility goals and ensure that their van is customized to meet those requirements.
+A wheelchair van represents an important investment in your future ability to travel with more independence -- that's why everyone who is considering buying a mobility van should carefully consider their current needs and mobility goals and ensure that their van is customized to meet those requirements.
 Of course it's impossible to know the future; but many adult wheelchair users can predict with some accuracy what their ongoing mobility goals and adaptation needs from a mobility van will be.
 This isn't always the case for another subset of mobility van users: parents of children who use wheelchairs.
-Children tend to have a funny habit- their needs constantly change!
+Children tend to have ever-evolving needs.
 Parents who haven't been using a mobility van to travel with their child or those who are looking at new vans have to keep in mind that their family's needs are likely to change frequently and substantially.
-A couple of things parents should keep in mind when considering different mobilityvans and their features:
+A couple of things parents should keep in mind when considering different mobility vans and their features:

-- When shopping for a mobility van, consider your current and future needs: you want a van that can safely accommodate your child's needs today, but will have enough interior space to accommodate a larger wheelchair and the larger person he'll be in just few years.
+When shopping for a mobility van, consider your current and future needs: you want a van that can safely accommodate your child's needs today, but will have enough interior space to accommodate a larger wheelchair and the larger person he or she will be in just few years.
 Flexible seating configurations which allow your child to use a child seat or booster seat today and use her wheelchair as seating during transit when she outgrows the ability to be transferred can be important and necessary to accomplish safe, comfortable travel for your family as your child grows.

 New Young Driver Needs